Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-5.md

 Firstly we are greated with the **12 byte** header in the file.
 The first 4 byte tells us the string named `DIRC`.
-The `DIRC` `(44 49 52 43)` in the starting of the file, just tells the git or anyone inspecting the file that this is the **Directory Cache** (gits terminology), that tells that these files are in the staging area, or you can say ready to be committed.
+The `DIRC` `(44 49 52 43)` in the starting of the file, just tells the git or anyone inspecting the file that this is the **Directory Cache** (gits terminology).
+That tells that these files are in the staging area, or you can say ready to be committed.

-The string is followed by 4-byte number (00 00 00 02), `2` which tells us the version of the git index format, followed by another 4-byte number (00 00 00 01), `1` which tells us the
+The string is followed by 4-byte number (00 00 00 02), `2` which tells us the version of the git index format, followed by another 4-byte number (00 00 00 01). `1` which tells us
 the number entries in the `.git/index` file or in the staging area, we only have 1 file in the staging area so this also checks out.

 Now that we are done with the headers, then comes the time for the data of the entries.